Wendy Artin: Artwork

-During the years prior to settling in Rome, throughout the late 1980s and early 1990s, Artin traveled extensively and painted many views of city walls and vehicles.
-These colorful paintings show her virtuoso skill and the great versatility of watercolor, recreating rusty stains and graffiti, depicting photographic posters and washy walls.
-Her exhibition in Boston entitled “Here Today” was a tribute to the random beauty of self-expression and urban grit around the world.
+During the years prior to settling in Rome, throughout the late 1980s and early 90s, Artin traveled and painted many views of city walls and vehicles.
+These colorful paintings showed her skill and the versatility of watercolor, recreating rusty stains and graffiti, depicting photographic posters and washy walls.
+Her exhibition in Boston entitled “Here Today” is a tribute to the random beauty of self-expression and urban grit around the world.